HarryWallrus/CHEG_672_LLE_app/README.md

 # Liquid-liquid Extraction calculator (via Streamlit)
-This is a Streamlit-based web app designed to calculate the equilibrium compositions of two immiscible phases and plot the distribution curve for a ternary liquid-liquid system.
+This is streamlit-based web app calculates the equilibrium compositions of two immiscible phases and plots the distribution curve for a ternary liquid-liquid system.